William Safire

-Early life
+Early life and education

 Safire was born William Lewis Safir in New York City, the son of Ida (née Panish) and Oliver Craus Safir.
 His family was Jewish and of Romanian origin on his father's side.
-Safire later added the "e" to his surname for pronunciation reasons, although some of his relatives continued to use the original spelling.
+Safire later added an "e" to his surname to better convey its pronunciation, while his brothers Leonard Safir and Matthew P. Safir continued to use the original spelling.

 Safire graduated from the Bronx High School of Science, a specialized public high school in New York City.
-He attended S.I.
-Newhouse School of Public Communications at Syracuse University but dropped out after two years.
-He delivered the commencement address at Syracuse in 1978 and 1990, and became a trustee of the university.
+He attended S. I. Newhouse School of Public Communications at Syracuse University but dropped out after two years.
+He delivered the commencement address at Syracuse in 1978 and 1990, and later became a trustee of the university.